 Age 11-12 is a time where change and transitioning can impact a young person’s life in a multitude of ways.
-The programme aims to address these challenges head-on and give participating young people a safe space to explore their worries through creative practices.
+Next Steps aims to address these challenges head-on and give young people a safe space to explore their worries through drama.

 In the in 2020/2021 academic year, 151 young people attended from over 50 primary and secondary schools across Tower Hamlets.